BibinBJacob/asic-design-class/README.md

 ![image](https://github.com/user-attachments/assets/1806f7c4-2515-4c28-9e50-3c412464b40d)

-Below are the commands (highlighted in the screenshot) that need to be inserted in sky130A.tech file to update drc and fix this error
+Below are the commands  that need to be inserted in sky130A.tech file to update drc and fix this error

 ![image](https://github.com/user-attachments/assets/9a4b528e-d2a9-4af2-a7a0-a61ba46f634e)